1. Integrate with Data Lakehouse

 Enter Snowflake Open Catalog Account Details

 Click Create Account.
 You will see the following if account creation is successful.
 We highly recommend taking a screenshot of this confirmation message.
-This Account URL will be used in later steps.
+This Account Locator URL will be used in later steps.

 Create Snowflake Open Catalog Account